top of page

 Switching to henna and indigo is not just about colouring your hair—it’s about working with your hair rather than against it.

-It takes a bit more time than chemical dyes, but the payoff is:
+It takes a bit more time than chemical dyes, but the payoff is significant:

 Comments